rastegarpanah/rastegarpanah.github.io/_pages/about.md

   - /about.html
 ---

-I am a data scientist passionate about monitorying and explainability of machine learning systems, and building trustworthy data-driven models.
+I am a data scientist passionate about monitoring and explainability of machine learning systems, and building trustworthy data-driven models.
 In recent years, I have been working on developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.